tooltitude/support/README.md

   - Split field
   - Merge imports

+## Data
+We collect anonymous usage data in order to improve the extension.
+In order to opt-out of data collections, turn off application-wide telemetry setting in VS Code as directed by the VS Code documentation before installing the extension: https://code.visualstudio.com/docs/supporting/faq#_how-to-disable-telemetry-reporting Our extension respects this global setting as directed by extension guidelines published by Microsoft.

 ## Support Resources

 * You could ask for help or suggest a feature by creating an issue in this repository: https://github.com/tooltitude/support/issues/new/choose